mozilla/redash-stmo/README.rst

     make devserver

-.. admonition:: Behind the scenes
+Behind the scenes
   This will run the webpack devserver in another instance of the server container (not the same as when running ``make up``) and runs a script that listens for files changes to ``.js`` and ``.jsx`` files in the ``/extension`` directory.

   When changes are detected, it'll automatically run Redash's ``bundle-extensions`` script that does the heavy lifting of copying the changed extension files into the ``/app/client/app/extensions`` directory, which triggers the webpack devserver to recompile the client application bundle.

   NOTE: This **requires** opening the Redash instance via http://localhost:8080/ instead of http://localhost:5000/ to go through the webpack devserver.

 Start shell